 The Company has an option agreement to acquire up to 100% interest in the 3,795-hectare Valeriano Project, located in Region III, Chile (the "Valeriano Project" or "Valeriano").
-As of the date of this MD&A, the Company has earned a 49% interest in the Valeriano Project.
+As of the date of this MD&A, the Company has earned a 49% interest in the Valeriano Project and has one final payment of US\$8.0M to be made in Q3 2025 in order to earn 100% of the project subject to a 2.5% royalty.

-The Company's strategy is to create value for its shareholders by expanding and increasing the confidence in and continuity of the resources and eventually reserves at the Valeriano Project through further exploration, representing a globally significant discovery within an emerging porphyry district.
+The Company's strategy is to create value for its shareholders by expanding and increasing the confidence and continuity of defined resources and eventually reserves at the Valeriano Project.
+The Company intends to do this through further exploration, study and marketing of the Project which management believes represents a globally significant discovery within an emerging porphyry district.